 This is a form of insurance and like all insurance policies, it has limitations.
 This is not a catch-all-get-out-of-jail-free card, for poor or deferred maintenance history or to replace items that are DOA.
 You must know the providers’ position on pre-existing conditions, or you could find yourself very unhappy. 🙁

-It’s a good idea to get a home warranty when you buy a pre-owned home, especially if you’re a first-time home buyer with little experience in maintaining a home.
+It’s a good idea to get a home warranty when you buy a pre-owned home.
+That is certainly true for first-time homebuyers with little experience in maintaining a home.

-With a home warranty, you always have to pay a service fee for each service call, but you don’t have to pay the full cost of repairing or replacing items that are covered.
-There are exclusions and limits to policy coverage, and all providers are NOT the same.
+With a home warranty, you always have to pay a service fee for each service call.
+But normally you don’t have to pay the full cost of repairing or replacing items that are covered.
+Therefore, exclusions and limits to policy coverage and all providers are NOT the same.

 You’re in Texas.
 Air conditioning is a giant repair issue, and probably the least understood area of coverage.
-Before you pick a provider, be sure you understand how they handle pre-existing conditions, items found during a general home inspection and what they DO NOT COVER, especially during the first 90 days.
+Before you pick a provider, be sure you understand how they handle pre-existing conditions.
+That includes items found during a general home inspection and what they DO NOT COVER, especially during the first 90 days.
 Don’t take a short-cut in making a decision about your provider.
 Do your homework!

 There is a provision in the Texas One to Four Family Residential Contract (Resale) that addresses the policy.
 This provides a platform to negotiate the payment of the policy, which must be prepaid for a year in advance.